Lachowiec-Lab/Genetic-Architecture-of-Rhizosphere-Recruitment/README.md

 # Code and datasets supporting "Conditional genetic architecture of bacterial and fungal rhizosphere recruitment for crop performance"
+We work through raw sequence read processing, community analysis, preparing and modeling microbial taxa as plant traits, genome wide association study (GWAS), and relating microbial associated plant genetic loci to agronomic traits.

 ## Preparing phyloseq objects
-Microbial abundance based on 16S and ITS amplicon sequencing was processed to create phyloseq objects in the phyloseq folder.
+Bacterial and fungal abundance based on 16S and ITS amplicon sequencing was processed to create phyloseq objects in the ~/phyloseq/ folder.

 ### 16S
 For 16S data, in the ~/phyloseq/16S folder